 Shaolin Temple and its Commercial Face

 For kung fu lovers worldwide, the Shaolin temple is a sacred place for Kung fu.
-However, as the fame of Shaolin kung fu continues to grow, the ancient temple itself is increasingly under fire.
-Following the high-profile exposure of a number of commercial activities taken up by the temple, people are starting to question the justification of the monks’ actions
+However, as the fame of Shaolin kung fu continues to grow.
+Following the high-profile exposure of a number of commercial activities, people are starting to question the justification of the monks’ actions

 Traditionally, people’s ideas about Buddhist temples are gray-tiled buildings tucked away in the mountains.
 Temple doors are always closed, shutting out the sound and fury of the outside world.
 Within the tall red walls, monks’ lives are made up of chanting sutras and meditation, in addition to carrying out daily duties.